jjelosua/congreso_quien_es_quien/README.md

 ###DB

 Includes the schema file and a complete dump of a postgres DB created from the data extracted by the scrapers.

+* Create a local postgresql database (`createdb congreso`)
+* import the schema file into the new database
+* import the data file into the new database